Are you looking for the best places to spend Christmas in the USA? Look no further!

 Stroll the LINQ promenade, illuminated with holiday lights.
 You may run into carolers singing popular Christmas carols.
 Ride the LINQ High Roller to see the lights of Las Vegas from up high.
 Watch the Nutcracker Suite, a perennial holiday attraction, or catch a music show with holiday-themed music on tap.
 Take in the Bellagio fountains, where the water sways to holiday tunes.

 And of course, it would not be holidays in Vegas without a great meal, so book a table at your favorite restaurant.
-There is so much to see and do in Las Vegas during the holidays: it really is a fabulous time to visit.
+There is so much to see and do in Las Vegas during the holidays: it really is one of the best Christmas vacations in the United States.

 Contributed by Dhara from It's Not About the Miles